 Parkland Institute will be hosting the Edmonton book launch of After the Sands: Energy and Ecological Security for Canadians on November 21, as part of our 19th annual fall conference.
 Written by Parkland Institute founder and former director Gordon Laxer, After the Sands proposes a bold strategy to ensure that all Canadians have sufficient energy at affordable prices.

-If you're interested in purchasing a copy of After the Sands before the event, Parkland Institute has copies available for sale at our office for $25, with a special reduced price of $20 for Parkland Institute supporters.
-Copies of the book will also be available for purchase at the conference.
+If you're interested in purchasing a copy of After the Sands, Parkland Institute has copies available for sale at our office for $25, with a special reduced price of $20 for Parkland Institute supporters.

 Below is an excerpt from Chapter 5 of After the Sands.